25 Latent Factor Models

 Recall that, as explained in the previous chapter, we do not observe all \((i,j)\) combinations.
 Writing the data as an \(I \times J\) matrix \(\mathbf{Y}\), with \(I\) users and \(J\) movies, would produce many missing values.

-We use two penalties: \(\lambda_1\) for the linear effects (\(\alpha\)s and \(\beta\)s), and \(\lambda_2\) for the latent factors.
+We use two penalties: \(\lambda_1\) for the linear effects (the \(\alpha\)s and \(\beta\)s), and \(\lambda_2\) for the latent factors.
 This lets us regularize the two components differently, reflecting their distinct roles in the model.

 How do we estimate the parameters in this model?
-As mentioned, the challenge comes from the fact that both the \(p\)s and \(q\)s are unknown and appear multiplied together, making the model nonlinear in its parameters.
-In earlier sections, we highlighted the connection between factor analysis and Principal Component Analysis (PCA), and showed that in settings with complete data, PCA can be used to estimate the latent factors of a factor analysis model.
+The challenge comes from the fact that both the \(p\)s and \(q\)s are unknown and appear multiplied together, making the model nonlinear in its parameters.
+In earlier sections, we highlighted the connection between factor analysis and principal component analysis (PCA), and showed that in settings with complete data, PCA can be used to estimate the latent factors of a factor analysis model.

 However, recommendation systems present a critical complication: the rating matrix is extremely sparse.
 Most users only rate a small subset of movies, so the data matrix has many missing entries.
 PCA and related approaches require a fully observed matrix, so they cannot be applied directly in this context.
 In addition, while PCA provides least squares estimates, here we want to use penalized least squares, which allows us to regularize the parameters and avoid overfitting when the data for some users or movies are limited.

-To address these challenges, we turn to an iterative optimization method called Alternating Least Squares (ALS).
-The key idea is to alternately estimate \(\mathbf{P}\) and \(\mathbf{Q}\): fix one matrix and solve for the other using penalized least squares, then switch.
-This alternating approach also extends easily to penalized versions of the model, where user/movie effects and latent factors are regularized separately.
+To address these challenges, we again turn to the Alternating Least Squares (ALS) algorithm described in Section 24.1.7.
+The key idea is to alternately estimate each column of \(\mathbf{P}\) and \(\mathbf{Q}\): fix all columns except one, and solve for that one column using penalized least squares, then switch across all columns.
+This alternating approach also extends naturally to penalized versions of the model, where user and movie effects and latent factors are regularized separately.
 For these reasons, ALS has become one of the standard approaches for fitting latent factor models in recommendation systems, where sparsity makes direct application of PCA infeasible.

-The dslabs package provides the fit_recommender_model function, which implements this approach which we use here:
+The dslabs package provides the fit_recommender_model function, which implements a latent factor model with regularization:

 rmse(resid)